theOGognf/finagg/docs/walkthroughs.rst

 in for the FRED API subpackage. :data:`finagg.fred.feat.economic` assumes a fixed set of popular economic series IDs that also support initial release observations for all its methods.
-For example, the :meth:`~finagg.fred.feat.refined.Economic.install` method doesn't allow specification of economic data series IDs.
+For example, the :meth:`finagg.fred.feat.Economic.install` method doesn't allow specification of economic data series IDs.
-:meth:`~finagg.fred.feat.refined.Economic.install` will, by default, only install a handful of economic data series.
+:meth:`finagg.fred.feat.Economic.install` will, by default, only install a handful of economic data series.

 It's important to note that once an economic data series is supported by